 Students enrolling in Boston Conservatory at Berklee assume an obligation to conduct themselves in a manner compatible with the schools function as an educational institution.
 As a result, reasonable policies, procedures, and regulations have been developed to guarantee each student’s freedom to learn and to protect the fundamental rights of others.

 Each student’s attitude and deportment must conform to standards inherently necessary to advance the educational process.
-Failure to observe these standards may result in referral of a student’s behavior to the Office of Community Standards for appropriate determination.
-If a student does not respond to the request to meet with the Office of Community Standards or designee, a hold is placed on the student’s record, thereby preventing access to transcripts, diploma or degree, grades, registration, course add and drop, and other college activities, including graduation.
-The hold is not removed until the student meets with the vice president or designee and an outcome appropriate to the nature of the unacceptable behavior is determined.
-Depending on the nature of the unacceptable behavior, the consequence could range from a disciplinary warning up to and including suspension or dismissal from the college.
-Student who fail to comply with the regulations of Boston Conservatory at Berklee may be dismissed from the college at any time with no reimbursement of fees.
-The college may withdraw scholarship funds from students who receive disciplinary sanctions.
+Failure to observe these standards may result in referral of a student’s behavior to the Office of Community Standards and Conflict Resolution for appropriate determination.
+If a student does not respond to the request to meet with the Office of Community Standards and Conflict Resolution or designee, a restriction is placed on the student’s record, thereby preventing access to transcripts, diploma or degree, grades, registration, course add and drop, and other institutional activities, including graduation.
+The restriction is not removed until the student meets with a conduct officer and an outcome appropriate to the nature of the unacceptable behavior is determined.
+Depending on the nature of the unacceptable behavior, the consequences could range from a disciplinary warning up to and including suspension or dismissal from the institution .
+Students who fail to comply with the regulations of Boston Conservatory at Berklee may be dismissed from the institution at any time with no reimbursement of fees.

 Student Code of Community Standards